-The 1161/1162 Transmitter provides a survey capability to allow one person to confirm transmitter communication with the receiver.
-The 1161/1162 Transmitter PCB Red Survey LED turns on whenever data is sent to the receiver then immediately turns off when the receiver acknowledgement is received.
+The 1165/1165H/1165HS Transmitter provides a survey capability to allow one person to confirm transmitter communication with the receiver.
+The 1165/1165H/1165HS Transmitter PCB Red Survey LED turns on whenever data is sent to the receiver then immediately turns off when the receiver acknowledgement is received.
 Pressing the test button is a convenient way to send data to the receiver to confirm operation.
 The transmitter survey LED can be seen around the test button location.
 When the transmitter does not receive an acknowledgement from the receiver the LED remains on for about 8 seconds to let you know communication is not established.
-Communication is also faulty when the LED blinks multiple times in guick succession.
+Communication is also faulty when the LED blinks multiple times in quick succession.
 Relocate the transmitter or receiver until the LED immediately turns off indicating the transmitter and receiver are communicating properly.
-To verify proper communication, use the test button until five separate consecutive LED flashes display.
-Program the transmitter as a zone in the panel to communicate with the receiver.
+Proper communication between the transmitter and receiver is verified when for each press or release of the test button, the LED blinks immediately on and immediately off.
+Repeat this test to confirm five separate consecutive LED blinks.
+Any indication otherwise means proper communication has not been established.